 We receive the gift of God's grace at Baptism.
 "Baptism is the first of the seven sacraments, and the "door" which gives access to the other sacraments.
 Baptism is the first and chief sacrament of forgiveness of sins because it unites us with Christ, who died for our sins."
-(CCC977) At Baptism, we are washed clean of Original Sin.

-By our Baptism, we become children of God.
-It's who we are!
-God created us in His image and He loves us unconditionally.
-We are called to be the best us we can be by loving God and others.

-The Sacrament of Reconciliation

-Although we strive to be our best selves, God knows that we often times do not act as He would want us to.
-It is for these times, when we make poor choices that Jesus gave us the sacrament of reconciliation.
+(CCC977) At baptism, we are washed clean of Original Sin.
+By our baptism, we become children of God, created n His image and called to be like Him and love as He loves.
+The Sacrament of Reconciliation Although we strive to be our best selves, God knows that we often times do not act as He would want us to.
+It is for these times, that Jesus gave us the sacrament of reconciliation.
 It is a sacrament of healing and strength, through which we can be reconciled with God by the forgiveness of our sins.

-"The primary purpose of the sacrament of Reconciliation is to restore a state of peace and friendship in our relationship with God and the Church.
+"The primary purpose of the sacrament of reconciliation is to restore a state of peace and friendship in our relationship with God and the Church.
 It is a way to become reconciled with God and the community when our poor choices have led us to be separated from both.
 That separation can take on two forms, as through a broken relationship, (the result of mortal sin) or a wounded relationship (the result of a venial sin)."
-USCCB

-Remember, we receive God's grace at Baptism and the Sacrament of Reconciliation restores us to that state of grace when we have sinned.
+Penance, USCCB Remember, we receive God's grace at Baptism and the Sacrament of Reconciliation restores us to that state of grace when we have sinned.
 Through grace, we are empowered to turn away from sin and focus on living in relationship with God.
 It is through the sacrament of Penance that the baptized can be reconciled with God and with the Church."
-(CCC980)

-Sacrament of Reconciliation may be called...
+(CCC980) Sacrament of Reconciliation may be called...
 The sacrament of Conversion because it makes sacramentally present Jesus' call to conversion, the first step in returning to the Father from who one has strayed by sin.
 The sacrament of Penance, since it consecrates the Christian sinner's personal and ecclesial steps of conversion, penance and satisfaction.
 The sacrament of Confession, since the disclosure or confession of sins to a priest is an essential element of this sacrament.
 The sacrament of Forgiveness, since by the priest's sacramental absolution God grants the penitent "pardon and peace."
 The sacrament of Reconciliation, because it imparts to the sinner the love of God who reconciles.
 CCC 1423,1424, 1449, 1442